Student Finance CalculatorSFC

 Tuition fee loans

-Paid directly to your university.
-You never see the money.
-The annual cap is still based on the maximum fee limit (£9,535 for 2025/26).
+Paid directly to your provider, so you never handle the money yourself.
+The annual cap is still based on the maximum fee limit of £9,790 for 2026/27.

 Maintenance loans

 Still based on household income.
-Still only available for in-person study (no maintenance for distance learners unless you have a disability).
+Still only available for in person study, unless a disability exception applies for distance learning.

 Interest rate